aditya2kx/drinks-station/Things to Buy.md

 ## **🔸 G. What You Can Skip (Based on Recipe Priority)**

-If you want to simplify, you can skip the "Fancy" tier drinks and their unique ingredients:
+If you want to simplify even further:

 **Can skip if budget-conscious:**
-* Elderflower liqueur (only needed for 1 drink)
-* Prosecco/Champagne (only needed for 1 drink)
-* Mezcal (only needed for 1 drink)
+* Mezcal (only needed for 1 drink - Smoky Mezcal Margarita)
-* Sweet vermouth (only needed for Manhattan)
-* Orange liqueur (only needed for Mai Tai)
-* Orgeat/almond syrup (only needed for Mai Tai)
-* Bitters (only needed for 2 drinks)
+* Bitters (only needed for 1 drink - Old Fashioned, but still drinkable without it)

-**This still leaves you with 24+ delicious cocktails to make!**
+**All recipes have been optimized to work with common, easy-to-find ingredients!**

 ---